 See in Glossary.

-The browser lets you navigate the components conveniently by category and also has a search box that you can use to locate components by name.
+You can navigate the components by category in the browser or use the search box to locate components by name.

 See in Glossary.